iilegacyyii/iilegacyyii.github.io/_posts/2021-08-03-introduction-to-windows-process-injection.markdown

     - If this specified process is the `System Idle` process (0x0), the API call will fail with an error code `ERROR_INVALID_PARAMETER`.
     - If the specified process is the `System` process or one of the `Client Server Run-Time Subsystem` (CSRSS) processes, this call again will fail with the error code `ERROR_ACCESS_DENIED` because their access restrictions prevent user-level code from opening them.

+**What processes is it possible to inject in to?**

+In order to call `OpenProcess` successfully, your current process must possess the appropriate security descriptor.
+Every process has a Security Descriptor that specifies the file permissions of the executable and access rights of a user or group which originates from the creator of said process.
+This aims to block privilege escalation.

+In addition to this, all processes also have an integrity level that restricts access to them.
+This works by blocking access from one process to another that has a higher integrity level, however accessing a process with a lower or equal integrity level is generally possible.

+A great example of this is when trying to inject into a process such as `notepad.exe`.
+If you were to run notepad as a normal user you would see that the process runs at a medium integrity level (normal for most processes), and thus you should be able to inject into it.
+However, if you were to run `notepad.exe` as an administrator, it would run as a high integrity level process and thus unless you have attained administrator / system privileges prior to injection, it will not be possible.

+#### Selecing a Target